reglab/glove-v/README.md

 # Statistical Uncertainty in Word Embeddings: GloVe-V
 **Andrea Vallebueno, Cassandra Handan-Nader, Christopher D. Manning, Daniel E. Ho**

 This is the code repository for the paper "Statistical Uncertainty in Word Embeddings: GloVe-V".
-Our preprint is available [here](https://arxiv.org/abs/2406.12165).
+Our paper is available [here](https://aclanthology.org/2024.emnlp-main.510/).

 **We introduce a method to obtain approximate, easy-to-use, and scalable uncertainty estimates for the GloVe word embeddings and demonstrate its usefulness in natural language tasks and computational social science analysis.
 This code repository contains code to download pre-computed GloVe embeddings and GloVe-V variances for several corpora from our HuggingFace repository, to interact with these data products and propagate uncertainty to downstream tasks.**